 - Pay-per-click (PPC)

-(3) Earned Media
+3. Earned Media

 Defined as a tactic to boost conversation around your brand, earned media is often collected from owned media because it gets people talking about your business.

 - Reviewed on industry blogs